-News media may be provided access to University grounds and buildings at no charge through University Communications or UC San Diego Health Sciences Marketing and Communications Office.
+-News media are-may be provided access to University grounds and buildings at no charge through University Communications or UCSD-UC San Diego Health Sciences Marketing and Communications Offices.

-Professional photographers - still photo, motion picture, and television - are charged fees for use of outdoor as well as indoor space and must be sponsored by University Communications or UCSDMC Health Sciences Marketing and Communications Office.
-Professional photographers must obtain an approved Photography, Motion Picture, and Television Permit in conjunction with a Film Location Release Agreement from University Communications prior to filming on campus.
+-Professional photographers - still photo, motion picture, and television - are charged fees for use of outdoor as well as indoor space and must be sponsored by University

+Communications or UCSDMC Health Sciences Marketing and Communications Offices.
+The Contract in this case is a Professional photographers must obtain an approved Photography, Motion Picture, and Television Permit in conjunction with a Request for Use of University Facilities/Sponsorship form (Exhibit IV-F) Film Location Release Agreement from University Communications prior to filming on campus.
+University Communications is to forward the Request to the Director, Business Office indicating the Permit Fee to be charged.
+After the approved form is returned to University Communications, the Permit is executed and University Communications bills the contracting entity the Permit Fee.

-Any request for use of University properties may be denied if the requestor does not comply with regulations contained herein or if the event is inconsistent with the other campus activities, functions, or programs.
+In conclusion, aAny request for use of University properties may be denied if the requestor does not comply with regulations contained herein or if the event presents a clear and present danger is inconsistent with to the orderly operation of other the campus activities, functions, or programs.
+Denials of requests may be appealed by the requestor as follows: